 SELECT * From Table_name;

-After SELECT statement, the second-best option to use with a subquery is INSERT clause.
+After the SELECT statement, the second-best option to use with subqueries in MySQL is the INSERT clause.
 The INSERT statement uses data returned from the subquery to enter into another table.
 The selected data in the subquery can be further modified through any of the characters, date, or number functions.
 The basic syntax of the INSERT statement within a subquery is given below.

 INSERT INTO table_name [ (column1 [, column2 ]) ] SELECT [ *|column1 [, column2 ] FROM table1 [, table2 ] [ WHERE VALUE OPERATOR ]